i-aki-y/dend-capstone/README.md

 We can access several open movie data across the world [^tmdb][^imdb][^movielens].
 While these data can be used for research of recommendation or text analysis, each dataset have own advantage and disadvantage.
 For example Movie Lens is a famous dataset which contains many anonymized user ratings about movies.
 But the dataset have little data about movie's features such as actors or revenue.
 TMDB is another movie dataset which contains details of movie data.
-Since movie lens's dataset provide `link.csv` which contains references to other public dataset such as TMDB or IMDB, we can combin these dataset into the single data model which enhances the analysis process.
+Since movie lens's dataset provide `link.csv` which contains references to other public dataset such as TMDB or IMDB, we can combine these dataset into the single data model which enhances the analysis process.
 So in this project I will make a pipe line which combines different movie dataset to a single data model.

 In this project, I think of two usecases for this data model.
 One is a creating recommendation model.
 This is a main purpose of Movie Lens dataset.
 Another usecase is a search index.
-Fulltext search is ubiquitous
+Fulltext search is ubiquitous around many services.

+Note that the scope of this project is to prepare the well arranged dataset.
+Therefore this project does not have any recommendation and indexing logics.

 ## Steps of the project